What are Trips and Expeditions?

 Who Leads Trips?

 Trip leaders vary by the trip offered, but every trip will be run with 2 staff who hold applicable qualifications such as Wilderness First Responder, Swift Water Rescue, Lifeguard, and other certifications and experience as they apply to the trip at hand.
-When staff are assigned to a trip, a link on their name will take you to their trip resume, outlining the experience they have in outdoor expeditions.
+We hire professional guides with years of experience to ensure that your child is in competent hands at all times.

 What gets taught on trips?